nadeemlab/SPT/README.md

 ![alt](docs/image_assets/f12.png)

-You can **save results like this for later** by copying the URL.
+You can **save results like this for later** by copying the URL in the address bar.
 In fact, this result is highlighted on the study summary page.
 Try reproducing it by following the first link as shown below.

 ![alt](docs/image_assets/f13.png)